atnickallen/MCD_Risk_Tool/README.md

 ## 🧐 Setup: <a name = "setup"></a>
 If you would like to install on your own machine make sure you have `pipenv` installed.
 If you need to install follow [these simple instructions](https://github.com/pypa/pipenv#installation).

-The packages `pandas` and `numpy` will need to be installed in order for these repositories to work, if you do not have them installed run:
+The packages `pandas` and `numpy` will need to be installed in order for these repositories to work.
+If you do not have them installed, run these commands in your terminal:

 ```
 pipenv install pandas